rebelsky/sams-assorted-musings-reflections/index.md

   write.
 This essay reflects my attempts to consider the audience (or audiences) for these essays.

+Finding the time to write
+- *Forthcoming*

+> Relatively early into the "essay a day" experiment, one of my colleagues said "Sam, I don't know how you find time to write an essay each day.
+  I don't even find time to read your essays."
+Here, I attempt to consider how and why I am trying to find the time to write.

 For prospective students, parents of prospective students, and others with similar interests
 --------------------------------------------------------------------------------------------